 every deficiency in our lives will be more than compensated by the all-conquering spirit of His grace and power.

 There is no breath of worldly ambitions or considerations—money, position, prestige, influence, education—in any of the above-mentioned qualifications when prayerfully considering whom to vote for.
-It is to me highly significant that the very first qualification mentioned by the Master is purity of motive; over and over again Shoghi Effendi stated how important it was, in anything, that one’s motive should be pure.
-The other qualifications are equally illuminating: radiance of spirit—it recalls the first Arabic Hidden Word “My first counsel is this: Possess a pure, kindly and radiant heart, that thine may be a sovereignty ancient, imperishable and everlasting”; detachment from all save God, attraction to His qualities, servitude to Him and unquestioned loyalty and selfless devotion to His Faith; humility and lowliness among one’s fellow believers; patience and endurance in difficulties.
+It is to me highly significant that the very first qualification mentioned by the Master is purity of motive; over and over again Shoghi Effendi stated how important it was, in anything, that ones motive should be pure.
+The other qualifications are equally illuminating: radiance of spirit—it recalls the first Arabic Hidden Word “My first counsel is this: Possess a pure, kindly and radiant heart, that thine may be a sovereignty ancient, imperishable and everlasting”; detachment from all save God, attraction to His qualities, servitude to Him and unquestioned loyalty and selfless devotion to His Faith; humility and lowliness among ones fellow believers; patience and endurance in difficulties.

 “Ambitions”, ‘Abdul-Baba is reputed to have said, “are an abomination before the Lord!”
 None of the ambition rampant in the outside world must be allowed to taint Bahá’í elections.
 The friends must realize that to be elected to an Assembly, appointed on a Committee, serve as a delegate or be a Board member are not positions of power and prestige or in any sense a reflection of the political world outside the Faith.
 If ‘Abdu’l-Bahá, the son and Successor of Bahá’u’lláh, the Centre of His Covenant, the Perfect Exemplar and Interpreter of the Holy Writ said “My station is the station of servitude”, what right has any ordinary Bahá’í, if he holds any kind of office or performs the functions of a delegate, to consider himself exalted above others?
 He should consider he has been given the privilege of serving, not of dominating, and do his best to follow meekly and prayerfully the example